cakephp/docs/en/core-libraries/components/pagination.rst

 It's very easy to incorporate AJAX functionality into pagination.
-Using the :php:class:`JsHelper` and :php:class:`RequestHandlerComponent` you can easily add Ajax pagination to your application.
+Using the :php:class:`JsHelper` and :php:class:`RequestHandlerComponent` you can easily add AJAX pagination to your application.
 See :ref:`ajax-pagination` for more information.

 Pagination in the view